Panzah-Nexus/voice-pipeline/docs/deployment_guide.md

 # Voice Pipeline Deployment Guide

-This guide shows you how to deploy your voice AI pipeline with **Nvidia A10 GPU on Cerebrium** and connect it to your local devices (no local GPU required).
+This guide shows you how to deploy your air-gapped voice AI pipeline with **Nvidia A10 GPU on Cerebrium** and connect it to your local devices (no local GPU required).

 ## 🎯 Overview

 - **Local Device (CPU-only)**: Captures microphone → WebSocket client → Plays speakers
-- **Cerebrium (A10 GPU)**: WebSocket server → Ultravox STT → LLM → TTS → Response
+- **Cerebrium (A10 GPU)**: WebSocket server → Ultravox (STT+LLM) → Piper TTS → Response
+- **Air-Gapped**: No external API calls during operation

 ## 📋 Prerequisites

 - Python 3.10+ on your local machine
 - Cerebrium account
-- Hugging Face account (for Ultravox models)
+- Hugging Face account (for model downloads only)
-- OpenAI account (for TTS)
 - Microphone and speakers on local machine

 ## 🐍 Virtual Environment Setup